Vigilante Retakes the Flag

 The Takedown: The Vigilante returns to the pole at Veterans Field to remove the colors before dusk.

-As he stepped down, gathering the heavy fabric over his arm to ensure it never grazed the dirt, he caught sight of our lens.
-There was no attempt to hide, no hurried retreat to his vehicle.
-He offered only a wry, knowing glance—an uncompromising acknowledgment that the job was done, and that the town's makeshift compliance had officially been vetoed.
+As he stepped down, gathering the heavy fabric over his arm to keep it out of the dirt, he noticed our camera.
+There was no attempt to hide and no hurried retreat to his vehicle.
+He offered a brief glance and folded the flag, signaling that Town Hall's workaround had officially been vetoed.

 Filed Under: